slopezpereyra/slopezpereyra.github.io/_posts/2026-02-09-SocialMedia.md

 by Silicon Valley's mega-corporations, which are public knowledge [3].
-On one hand, though people tend to believe advertisement to be a filling that interrupts or is in-between the content, the exact opposite is the case: advertisement \textit{is} the content, whatever else is simply there to capture our attention.
+On one hand, though people tend to believe advertisement to be a filling that interrupts or is in-between the content, the exact opposite is the case: advertisement *is* the content, whatever else is simply there to capture our attention.
 Furthermore, aside from fostering tyranny, these platforms are tyrannical themselves.
 A person scrolling through social media is constantly subjected to stimuli they never chose, needed, and perhaps even wanted.
 Lastly,